IngredientsMay 11, 2026

 Get App

-• Test patch new products: Apply a dime-sized amount to your inner arm for 24-48 hours to check for redness before baby use.
+• Patch test new buys: Dab a diluted amount on inner arm for 24-48 hours to check for redness.

 FAQ

-What are common formaldehyde releasers in baby wash?
+What are the most common formaldehyde releasers in baby wash?

 DMDM hydantoin, quaternium-15, diazolidinyl urea, imidazolidinyl urea, bronopol, and sodium hydroxymethylglycinate.
-They release trace formaldehyde to preserve products.2 5
+They release trace formaldehyde (<0.1%) to preserve.1 4

 Are formaldehyde releasers safe for newborns?

-They're regulated at low levels but can irritate or sensitize newborn skin with repeated use.
-Pediatricians recommend formaldehyde-free options for safety.1 3
+Regulated low levels pose minimal cancer risk, but they can irritate or sensitize delicate newborn skin.
+Pediatricians recommend formaldehyde-free for caution.1 2

 How do I know if my baby wash has formaldehyde releasers?